akm/factory_bot_cache/README.md

 ## Code of Conduct

-Everyone interacting in the FactoryGirlCache project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/akm/factory_girl_cache/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the FactoryBotCache project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/akm/factory_bot_cache/blob/master/CODE_OF_CONDUCT.md).